AmesingFlank/Aquarius/README.md

 A Fluid Simulator on GPU (CUDA)

-This is Dunfan Lu's 3rd year project at the CS department of Oxford.
+This is Candidate 1023011's 3rd year project at the CS department of Oxford.

 ## Algorithms implemented:
 * FLIP (Fluid Implicit Particle) advection